codeminus/framework/codeminus/app-skeleton/app/view/templates/README.md

-Your application templates go on this folder
+Your application templates goes on this folder